tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

     > [!div class="mx-imgBorder"]
     > ![Turn off InPrivate Browsing device policy in administrative template in Microsoft Intune](./media/tutorial-walkthrough-administrative-templates/turn-off-inprivate-browsing-administrative-template.png)

 2. In this window, notice the description and values you can set.
-These options are similar to what you see in local group policy.
+These options are similar to what you see in group policy.
 3. Select **Enabled** > **OK** to save your changes.
 4. Also configure the following Internet Explorer settings.
 Be sure to select **OK** to save your changes.